IPv6

 ipv6 address

 The no ipv6 address and default ipv6 address commands remove the IPv6 address assignment from the configuration mode interface by deleting the corresponding ipv6 address command from running-config.
 If the command does not include an address, all address assignments are removed from the interface.
-IPv6 remains enabled on the interface after the removal of all IPv6 addresses only if an ipv6 enable command is configured on the interface.
+IPv6 remains enabled on the interface after the removal of all IPv6 addresses only ifipv6 enable command is configured on the interface.

 Command Mode